What Foods are High in Plant Sterols

 Benecol 1 tbs.
 450 mgs.

-Minute Maid Heartwise O.J.8 oz.1000 mgs.
+Minute Maid Heartwise O.J.
+8 oz.
+1000 mgs.

-Promise Activ Super Shots1 tbs.2000 mgs.
+Promise Activ Super Shots 1 tbs.
+2000 mgs.

-Sesame seeds1 tbs.
+Sesame seeds 1 tbs.
 100 mgs.

 Use Supplements with Caution

-Any lasting positive change in health comes from lifestyle changes rather than finding the magic pill.
+It isn't enough to know what foods are high in plant sterols.
+You need to plan a menu and take some supplements.
+A lasting positive change in health comes from lifestyle changes rather than finding the magic pill.
 Getting plenty of exercise, eating healthy, fresh foods, and getting plenty of rest are all important factors in your good health.
-While plant sterols can be part of that healthy lifestyle they cannot create health on their own.
+While plant sterols can be part of that healthy lifestyle, they cannot create health on their own.

 In fact, too many sterols from supplements and fortified foods can cause nausea or constipation.
 Researchers found that since plant sterols lower cartenoid levels in the blood, people who take too much may actually increase their risk of coronary heart disease.

-Comment on What Foods are High in Plant Sterol...
+What Foods Are High in Plant Sterols?